Last updated on August 16th, 2017 at 09:53 am

 First off, I needed to paint the tree.
 Out of the box it was your usual evergreen tree, which I LOVE, but I have always wanted a white tree!

-It only takes a few steps to paint a tree!
+It only takes a few steps to paint an artificial Christmas tree!

 1. Cover the lights with tape (this is when children like my daughter who love a good task, come in handy!)